Risk Factors Dashboard

 •changes to our management team, including recruitment or departure of key personnel;

-•variations in our or our competitors’ results of operations, changes in the competitive landscape generally and developments in our industry;
+•variations in our or our competitors’ financial and business performance, changes in the competitive landscape generally and developments in our industry;

-•other events, such as significant litigation and regulatory actions and media and social media scrutiny.
+•other events, such as significant litigation, regulatory investigations or actions, and negative media or social media coverage.

 None.